blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 Basically the compiler manages metadata interpretation and template compilation that can be controlled specifying some template compiler options in the `tsconfig.json`.

-**Remember**
+**Angular Ivy**
-Activate the Ahead-of-Time compilation to have everything in JavaScript and saved to disk make it easier to inspect the generated code.
+Activate the Ahead-of-Time compilation to have everything in JavaScript and *saved to disk*{: .italic-lime-text} make it easier to inspect the generated code.
+With Angular Ivy `--aot` is not necessary anymore since it is activated by default.
+Ivy compilation is so fast that AoT compilation can be always used.
-{: .notice--warning}

-**Internals**
-The application code is composed by `app.module.ts` and `app.component.ts`.
-First Angular runtime has to be started, then it creates the platform linked to the page, starts the application and finally the module.
-Once the module has been started the component can be instantiated and rendered.
-{: .notice--internals}
+{: .notice--special}

 ### 0. IIEF